 Prague Beer Capital of Europe

+Beer capital of the world!
 When in Prague, you need only ONE word: pivo and perhaps one more: pivnice.
 These two words are your passport to understanding Czech: beer and beer garden.
 Prague and beer go hand in hand.
 The Czechs drink an average of 150 liters beer per capita annually.
 This means that they are the biggest beer consumers in the world.
 It seems as if everyone has his own favourite beer: Pilsner, Budweiser and Budvar are the most popular.
-Each pivnice specializes in a particulal brand.
+Each pivnice specializes in a particular brand.

 Prague-Now tip: When in Prague, the beer capital of Europe, go on a beer sampling tour: try seven different types of beer and learn the rules for beer tasting: aroma, flavour, body and aftertaste.